renanfranca/renanfranca.github.io/_posts/2023-05-22-stepping-into-vue-enhancing-the-user-experience-in-jhipster-lite.md

 ## The Issue at Hand

 Firstly, I would like to address the problem that kick-started my Vue journey.
 The [Issue #3371](https://github.com/jhipster/jhipster-lite/issues/3371) describes that module properties were resetting every time a user navigated to another page.
 This could prove tiresome for users as they would need to redefine their preferences every time they switched pages.
-This proposed solution were to persist the module properties across pages using local storage.
+This proposed solution was to persist the module properties across pages using local storage.

 So the issue will be considered fixed when a property typed at the Landscape screen will be loaded at the Patch screen without the need to type it again.
 Let's take a look at the images below that show the same property 'Project full name' shared between the Landscape and the Patch menu options.